awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

    1. For **S3 bucket**, choose your Amazon S3 bucket\.

-   1. \(Optional\) For **S3 folder path prefix**, type a file path prefix for the files stored in your Amazon S3 bucket\.
+   1. \(Optional\) For **S3 folder path prefix**, enter a file path prefix for the files stored in your Amazon S3 bucket\.
 If you don't specify a prefix, then RDS creates your DB instance using all of the files and folders in the root folder of the S3 bucket\.
 If you do specify a prefix, then RDS creates your DB instance using the files and folders in the S3 bucket where the path for the file begins with the specified prefix\.
 For example, suppose that you store your backup files on S3 in a subfolder named backups, and you have multiple sets of backup files, each in its own directory \(gzip\_backup1, gzip\_backup2, and so on\)\.
 In this case, you specify a prefix of backups/gzip\_backup1 to restore from the files in the gzip\_backup1 folder\.

    1. For **Create a new role**, choose **Yes** to create a new IAM role in your account, or choose **No** to select an existing IAM role\.

-   1. For **IAM role**, select an existing IAM role, or specify the name for a new IAM Role\.
+   1. For **IAM role**, select an existing IAM role, or specify the name for a new IAM role\.
 You can choose to have a new IAM role created for you by choosing **Yes** for **Create a New Role**\.

 1. Choose **Next** to continue\.
 The **Specify DB Details** page appears\.